Building with Passport

 Summary

-This quick start guide demonstrated how to grab information from the Gitcoin Passport decoder contract.
+This quick start guide demonstrated how to grab information from the Passport XYZ decoder contract.
 You have the option to query the contract using the block explorer UI or programatically using a library such as web3js.
 There are equivalent libraries in other languages too, such as web3py (opens in a new tab) for Python, web3 (opens in a new tab) for Go, and ethers for Rust (opens in a new tab) and Javascript (opens in a new tab).

 Next steps